bahrus/xtal-element/README.md

 }
 ```

 If you must do this for a significant number of properties, XtalElement provides support for an alternative, more declarative  way of initializing values that may pay off.
-Typescript is added to illustrat the extra steps needed to provide some type safety:
+Typescript is added to illustrate the extra steps needed to provide some type safety:

 ```Typescript